How To DeFi

 Let's go over tools and know-how needed to get you started on a practical level.

-DeFi services require user to connect to the service using a non-custodial cryptocurrency wallet.
+DeFi services require user to connect to the service using a non-custodial cryptocurrency wallet like Unstoppable.
 The wallet is your way to authenticate and connect to the smart contract.

 Majority of DeFi services operate in non-custodial manner where user communicates directly with the smart contracts that control the service.